 The precision and efficiency of robots have not only increased productivity but also improved safety by taking over dangerous tasks previously performed by humans.

 Looking to the future, the role of robotics is set to expand beyond traditional manufacturing sectors.
-With advancements in AI, we are witnessing the emergence of robots capable of performing tasks in construction, agriculture, healthcare, and even creative industries.
+We are witnessing the emergence of robots capable of performing tasks in construction, agriculture, healthcare, and even creative industries.
 These robots are not just programmed to perform a predefined set of tasks; they are equipped with general intelligence (AGI) that enable them to learn from their environment and improve over time.

 Impact on Employment and Industry